limorigu/PragmaticFairness/README.md

-# Pragmatic Fairness: Optimizing Policies with Outcome Disparity Control
+# Pragmatic Fairness: Developing Policies with Outcome Disparity Control

 ## Steps to reproduce results from the submission.